DomoticASW/.github/profile/README.md

 - **GET /check-status**

   The server will periodically ask the device if it is healthy (any 2xx status code will indicate healthiness).

+#### Real time property updates

+The DevicesService allows to subscribe for receiving device property updates.
+One of these subscribers is [SocketIOPropertyUpdatesSubscriberAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/devices-management/SocketIOPropertyUpdatesSubscriberAdapter.ts) which is a SocketIO server that will will relay the updates to every client that connects to it.